 INTRODUCTION

 A vital crop in the Malvaceae family is bhendi (Abelmoschus esculentus (L.) Monech.), popularly known as okra.
 Bhendi is particularly regarded for its delicious, tender fruit, which is also a high source of iodine, vitamins and minerals.
 The more delicate fruits are typically eaten as vegetables.
 Since this crop is used in every aspect of human life, from food to industry, demand for it is rising significantly.
 Only genetic modification would be able to satisfy this rising demand, and more advantageous for raising productivity and there is not much land available the manufacturing area.
-It is essential to use appropriate breeding procedures that include appropriate mating designs to break down unfavourable links in the early segregating generations.
+It is essential to use appropriate breeding procedures that include appropriate mating designs to break down unfavorable links in the early segregating generations.
 Numerous breeding techniques were appropriate for the situation, and one that works well for breaking undesired linkages and producing desirable recombinants is the development of biparental progenies in the early segregating generation.
 Biparental mating design in accordance with North Carolina Design 1 Model 1 was thus used in the current investigation.

 MATERIALS AND METHODS

 The present investigation was carried out at the Plant Breeding Farm, Department of Genetics and Plant Breeding, Annamalai University from October 2023- July 2024.
 The experimental material consisted of F2 seeds of three cross combinations and their parents which were obtained from the germplasm collection of Department of Genetics and Plant Breeding, Annamalai University.
 The three cross combinations are Hisar Unnat / Parbhani (cross 1), Kranti Ankur 40 / Hisar (cross 2), Unnat Basanthi / Parbhani Kranti (cross 3). during October 2017 to January 2018, F2 plants of about 200 plants from each of the three cross combinations were grown on a non-replicated trail with a distance of 45cm between rows and 30 cm between plants.
 To generate the F3 generation, the F2 population was grown and the seeds were recovered.
 Besides that, enough F2 seeds were saved to raise the F2 population the next season in order to compare F2, F3, and BIPS progenies.
 By intermating the randomly chosen F2's as females and males, Biparental progenies (BIPs) were obtained.
 Were other recommended agronomic measures used, and need-based plant protection measures are followed.
 Four F2 plants were chosen at random and labelled as males.
 Each of these males was crossed with four female plants that had been chosen to generate BIPs.
 No seed parent was used in more than one mating, and the plants used as males and females for the generation of BIPs were selected at random.
-After being utilised to develop BIPs, the remaining F2 plants were selfed by covering the flower with butter paper cover a day before anthesis.
-Separate harvests were also made of F3 seeds (selfed F2 plants)
+After being utilized to develop BIPs, the remaining F2 plants were selfed by covering the flower with butter paper cover a day before anthesis.
+Separate harvests were also made of F3 seeds (selfed F2 plants).

 RESULT AND DISCUSSION